We Hate to Waste logo

 Image: Calvin Klein

 What Comes After Shopping?
-Four Strategies for Changing Consumer Culture, Fighting Climate Change and Addressing NYC’s Ginormous Trash Problems
+Four Strategies for Changing Consumer Culture, Fighting Climate Change and Addressing Our Ginormous Trash Problem

 How Much Waste Do New Yorkers Generate?

 We New Yorkers generate 25,000 tons/ day of waste every day — to the tune of 6MM tons/ year.
 We generate half of this in our homes (“Residential Waste”).
-The other half (“Commercial Waste”) is generated by the city’s businesses — but indirectly by us, too — in the offices where we work, the restaurants where we dine, the hospitals that put us back together again, and in the bakeries that start in the wee hours to bake our morning bagels.
+The other half is generated by the city’s businesses (“Commercial Waste”).
+But all of us indirectly contribute to this commercial waste, of course— in the offices where we work, the restaurants where we dine, the hospitals that put us back together again, and in the bakeries that turn on the lights in the wee hours to bake the morning’s bagels.
 Each of us generates nearly one ton of this waste per year.
 Who says one person can’t make a difference?

 DSNY NYC Refuse Waste Characterization Study 2017